Pupils aged 16 or over

 - changing for PE classes;

-- eating and drinking, including special diets.
+- eating and drinking, including managing special diets.

 - If extra arrangements need to be made for school trips, explain this and whether extra needs result from the pupil’s physical disability or a requirement for close supervision.
 This also applies if the school’s arrangements already provide a high level of supervision, even if no extra arrangements are in place for a particular pupil.

 - If the pupil needs extra help outside of school hours that you are aware of, explain this.
-This is especially relevant to staff in residential schools.
+(This is especially relevant to staff in residential schools).

 - The most important thing is to use your knowledge of the individual pupil to make clear the extra help that they require, compared to a child without disabilities.